Canadian Register of Historic Places: Inclusion in the register

 The Canadian Register of Historic Places does not have its own criteria for inclusion in the directory, but relies entirely on federal, provincial, territorial and local designations of historic sites (reflective of the community-based approach to heritage conservation in Canada).
 A site must be designated by one or more of these levels of government in order to be eligible for inclusion in the CRHP.
 The CRHP does not replace existing heritage designation programs already in place across the country, nor does it replace local, provincial, territorial and federal databases, some of which are also available online.

 The CRHP is an information tool, not a designatory or regulatory mechanism.
 Inclusion in the directory does not confer historic or legal status, nor does it impose legal restrictions or obligations.
 Inclusion also does not affect how the designating level of government manages its own heritage designations or policies.

 Given that the CRHP is publicly available on the internet and provides locations details for historic sites, a number of sensitive or sacred First Nations sites have not been included in the directory in order to lessen the likelihood of vandalism and other forms of damage by visitors.
 The CRHP partner governments are working on other tools through the Historic Places Initiative in order to recognize sites related to Aboriginal peoples in Canada.

+Retirement

+In late 2025, Parks Canada announced plans to retire the CRHP in spring of 2026, as the existing database has reached "the end of its technological life".
+There is no plan to replace it.
+The decision to retire the CRHP has prompted concern from heritage groups across Canada, especially in Nova Scotia where there is no alternative.